 What about Photoshop Elements?

-This is a separate product to Photoshop and not part of the Creative Cloud system.
+Adobe's Photoshop Elements is a separate product to Photoshop and not part of the Creative Cloud system.
 You can buy Photoshop Elements with a one-off payment from Adobe or resellers.
 Photoshop Elements is designed for beginners and ‘memory keepers’, however, and does not offer the same professional tools and features as Photoshop CC.
+Compare them easily with our Photoshop vs Photoshop Elements guide.

 There certainly are!
 See our guide to the best photo editing software to get an idea of what’s out there, and how different software publishers approach photo-editing.
 Photoshop might be the best-known photo editor, but there are plenty of very strong rivals.